iotaledger/crypto.rs/.changes/bip39-decode-separator.md

 "iota-crypto": patch
 ---

 Use word separator provided in `WordList` when decoding.
-Disallow tolaration for multiple whitespaces when single whitespace is defined as a word-separator.
+Disallow toleration for multiple whitespace when single whitespace is defined as a word separator.